djaiss/mapsicon/README.md

+##  Update

+Thanks so much for the suggestions everybody.
+I'm glad you like this project.
+However, I won't update anymore this repository.
+I'll let it as is from now on, for the community.
+For that matter, I've disabled the Issues.
+I hope you understand.

 ## Introduction

 Mapsicon is a free collection of maps for nearly every country in the world, available in 11 different sizes, ranging from 16x16 pixels to 1024x1024 pixels, as well as `.svg` format.
 Those _maps_ are intented to serve as nice placeholders or illustations in your project - they do not replace real or extremely precise maps and they have no ambition to do so.